-During 2005, the highest bid price for our common stock was \$2.85 per share, while the lowest bid price during that period was \$0.64 per share.
+During the first six months in 2006, the highest bid price for our common stock was \$2.34 per share, while the lowest bid price during that period was \$0.87 per share.
 The trading price of our common stock could continue to fluctuate widely due to:

-- quarter-to-quarter variations in results of operations; - loss of a major customer; - announcements of technological innovations by us or our potential competitors; - changes in, or our failure to meet, the expectations of securities analysts; - new products offered by us or our competitors; - announcements of strategic relationships or strategic partnerships; or - other events or factors that may be beyond our control.
+- quarter-to-quarter variations in results of operations; - loss of a major customer; - announcements of technological innovations by us or our potential competitors; - changes in, or our failure to meet, the expectations of securities analysts; - · new products offered by us or our competitors; - · announcements of strategic relationships or strategic partnerships; or - other events or factors that may be beyond our control.